-PCGS and NGC record 2,708 grading events of the 1937 Washington quarter in Proof.
+PCGS and NGC record 2,970 grading events of the 1937 Washington quarter in Proof.
 These figures are somewhat misleading as they do not take into account resubmissions and crossovers.
-Suffice it to say, a majority of the truly choice and gem examples of this issue that have come to market within the past 30 years have made their way to one or both of these grading services, and perhaps on multiple occasions.
-The state of preservation for this issue runs the gamut from impaired, cleaned, and hairlined, to nearly flawless with the latter being decidedly rare given the coin’s age and the technology collectors had at their disposal to preserve coins over the years.
+Suffice it to say, a majority of the true Choice and Gem examples of this issue that have come to market within the past 30 years have made their way to one or both of these grading services, perhaps on multiple occasions.
+The state of preservation for the issue runs the gamut from impaired, cleaned, and hairlined to nearly flawless – with the latter being decidedly rare given the coin’s age and the technology collectors have had at their disposal to preserve coins over the years.

-In the super grades of Proof 68 and Proof 69, PCGS accounts for three at 68 and none finer; NGC reports 13 grading events at 68 and one in 69.
-On PCGS Coinfacts, a PR68 example belonging to the #1 Registry Set of collector Mitch Spivack is imaged in high resolution.
+In the super grades of Proof 68 and Proof 69, PCGS accounts for nine at 68 and none finer; NGC reports 20 grading events at 68 and one in 69.
 The sole PF69 in an NGC holder has blue and green toning and brought $9,200 at a 2009 Heritage Auction.

 A heraldic eagle, rendered in Art Deco style is perched atop a sheaf of arrows.
 The arrows and the eagle’s head are facing left.
 Two sprays of olive branches form a U-shape wrapping around the bottom of the eagle.
 Wrapping around the top of the coin is the following text: UNITED STATES OF AMERICA.
 Below that, the motto E PLURIBUS UNUM.
 Wrapping around the bottom of the coin, the denomination QUARTER DOLLAR is inscribed.